 Treatment and prevention of liver cancer

 We can treat liver cancer (as well as cancer in general) in two ways.
-The first one is to be young, not to think, to do and to eat what we have the taste and especially to have a lot of offspring in the early age who will prevent liver cancer in the same way.
-This is what the rats, rabbits and many other animals do - even from these can be learned.
-If we prevent liver cancer in this way, it is important to avoid any knowledge of cancer and to ignore the existence of cancer patients.
-As a weak individual behind the herd and their destruction, natural predators will be taken care of.
-The second way is to remember the most important hepatoprotective and anti-cancer adaptogens (apart from what the doctors can do to us) and we will put them into the menu according to their possibilities.
-This is what people have been doing since the time of the past, although instead of adaptogens and science, we once had only faith and magic.
-And those readers who expected the introduction more pragmatic and boring, I refer to an article about cancer in general .
+The first one is to be young, not to think, to do and to eat what we have the taste and most of all to have a lot of offspring at an early age who will prevent liver cancer in the same way.
+That's what rats, rabbits, and many other animals do - even from these can be learned.
+If we prevent cancer in this way, it is important to avoid any knowledge about it and ignore the existence of the hepatoma of the "losers".
+As a weak individual behind a herd and their destruction, the predators will be taken care of.
+The second way is that we remember the most important hepatoprotective and anti-cancer adaptogens and we will put them into the diet according to their possibilities.
+That's what people have been doing since ancient times, even though we have once had science and magic in place of science.
+The readers, who startled this introduction and want less humor, refer to an article on cancer in general .

 Adaptogens against hepatoma

-Plant research with hepatoma potential is also popular in China (16086244, 19230404, 19368349, 24692683).
+Plant research with a potential for hepatoma is also popular in China (24692683).
 24716182 investigated cinnamaldehyde and the Huang-Lian-Jie-Du-Tang mixture.
-Cinnamonum Cinammomum verum cinnamon examined 26792981.
-Greek hay fescue was the subject of study 26557712.
+The cinnamon Cinammomum verum examined 26792981.
+The hayworm was studied in the study 26557712.
 Momordiku (bitter cucumber) was investigated by study 25200916.
-The effect against in vitro hepatoma was also found in in vitro cytomegalovirus ( Huang2007maa , Huang2009czj ).
+The effect against hepatoma in vitro was also found in in vitro data cysts ( Huang2007maa , Huang2009czj ).
 Chinese ganglion has been shown to act against human hepatoma cells in vivo ( Shang2003esa ).
 The hepatoprotective and anti-inflammatory herbs TČM draws attention to 27043533.
-Bajkalin, which is found in the baykalis, causes apoptosis of hepatoma cell lines ( Yu2016bps ), see also 24910406.
+Bajkalin, found in the bayalis shikula, affects the apoptosis of hepatoma cell lines ( Yu2016bps ), see also 24910406.
 Bajkalin is also present in the Oroxylum indicum .
 According to Liu2006mmc Epimedium C ( Epimedium grandiflorum , E. sagittatum ), the cell cycle of the hepatoma cell line was stopped by a specific effect on the cell signaling cascade.